marcopeg/marcopeg.github.io/content/posts/2020/1028-javascript-the-good-part-2020/javascript-the-good-part-2020.md

 ---

-"JavaScript: the good parts" is a book by Douglas Crockford that made it big in 2008 as the world began to realize that web development and,  particularly, frontend development were here to stay.
+"JavaScript: the good parts" is a book by Douglas Crockford that made it big in 2008 as the world began to realize that web development and,  particularly, **_front-end_ technologies** were here to stay.

 In the book, Douglas focuses on aspects of the language that we can use **to write clean code that runs fast**: JavaScript for the Enterprise.